semaphoreci/docs/docs/faq/faq.md

 git submodule deinit --force .
 ```
 Make sure that Semaphore has permissions to clone your submodules repository.
-In our [private dependencies][private-dependencies] page you can find more
+In our <a href="https://docs.semaphoreci.com/essentials/using-private-dependencies">private dependencies</a> page you can find more
 information about setting permissions for private repositories.
   </p>
 </details>